SnappyJumper/Measure-Up/README.md

 ### General

-* The website was designed from a mobile first perspective.
+* The website was designed from a mobile-first perspective.

 * Design is responsive across all device sizes